andela-jwan/rails_testing_with_capybara/README.md

       unknown attribute 'meat' for Suya.
     ```

-    So let's create a migration with a special kind of helper migration that automatically adds the add_column command:
+    So our test fails because we cannot create a Suya with a "meat" attribute.
+We need to create a meat attribute using a migration.
+So let's create a migration with a special kind of helper migration that automatically adds the add_column command in the migration.

     ```Bash
     rails g migration AddMeatToSuyas meat:string
     ```

-    Our migration should look like:
+    Our last migration inside db/migrate should look like:

     ```rubyonrails
     class AddMeatToSuyas < ActiveRecord::Migration